Wypinho/guitar-shop-ruby-project/README.md

 # Strung Out

-Strung Out is a shop inventory Ruby application using the Sinatra web framwork and a Postgres database.
+Strung Out is a shop inventory Ruby application using the Sinatra web framework and a Postgres database.

 ## Getting Started